Home Planning & Renovations

 Frameless showers have walls made of tempered glass that are attached to each other with metal clips.
 This is an elegant option, but it will cost much more than framed shower units.

 Frameless showers, or just a frameless glass door, can be an exceptional choice if there’s a window in the area.
-Since the enclosure is made of glass, it will allow for natural daylight to spread to the rest of the bathroom.
+Since the enclosure is made of glass, it will allow for natural daylight to spread to the rest of the bathroom, maximizing natural light in your shower design and creating a more inviting, spa-like atmosphere.

 Shower Vents and Lighting